 Jackson kept in touch with some former teammates and enjoys receiving alumni mailings from the ballclubs.
 “When I stopped playing baseball, I stayed away for about 10 years.
 I didn’t follow anybody.
 But I got it out of my system and I very much enjoy watching it now.”

-Interview with Ron Jackson by Bill Nowlin on February 5, 2008.
-Otherwise unattributed quotations are drawn from this interview.
+1 Interview with Ron Jackson by Bill Nowlin on February 5, 2008.
+All quotations attributed to Jackson are drawn from this interview unless otherwise indicated.